PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 Story

-• Assign To: The assignee to which the repair work order will be assigned during the assignment operation.
-By default, the system displays in this column the value from the Assignee column for this work order if it is not null.
-If the value in the Assignee column is null, the system displays the default value from the Default Assignee column.
+• Assign To: The employee to which the repair work order will be assigned during processing.
+By default, the system inserts the value from the Assignee column for this work order if it isn’t null.
+If it’s null, the system inserts the value copied from the Default Assignee column.
 A user can override the default value in this column.

-• Number of Assigned Work Orders: The number of work orders assigned to the assignee that is specified in the Assignee column.
-The Number of Assigned Work Orders column cannot be edited.
+• Number of Assigned Work Orders: An uneditable column showing the number of work orders assigned to the assignee that’s specified in the Assignee column.

 Process Overview